NickBell123/Digi-Market-Cap/README.md

 Step 7: Enter the date of purchase (optional).

 Step 8: Click the submit button at the bottom of the form.
+You then automatically be redirect to the My Crypto page where you can view information
+        on your new holding.
+#### Editing a position
+Step 9: You can amend your holding at any time.
+If, for instance, you make an error duing input.
+Simply click the edit button in the corresponding
+        row to make changes.

+#### Adding to a position

+Step 10: You can also add to an exsisinf position by clicking the add button.
+This feature will add the input amount to the exsisting amount of the
+        crypto selected.
+An average price is then worked out by the input price and the exsisting price input.

 #### Installation